Casino Royale – Book Review

 Also, the book just isn’t very well written.
 Fleming’s writing style is often described as “journalistic”, and the long descriptive passages are certainly that, but the prose is laboured, and the dialogue ridiculous at times.

 Fleming’s writing does improve dramatically in the later books, becoming adequate in From Russia With Love onwards.
 Fleming was a big believer in writing fast and not looking back, and it shows in his novels.
-With some exceptions, the plots make little sense taken as a whole, relying on the set-piece action scenes to carry the reader along.
+With some exceptions, the plots make little sense taken as a whole, relying on the set-piece action scenes to sweep the reader along.

 Casino Royale: My Verdict

 A curious book.
 Poorly written, oddly structured, but with some great scenes.
 It would be a shame for any spy-thriller fan to miss out on it.
-The electrifying set-piece scenes make up for its faults.
+The electrifying set-piece scenes more than make up for its faults.

 Casino Royale: The Movies